Project Members

 Mihoko Sumida is a Professor of Civil Law at Hitotsubashi University, Hitotsubashi Institute of Advanced Studies(HIAS).
 She researches private law theories that support the redress of the rights of consumers and citizens, whose disadvantage tends to be concentrated due to changes in the economy and society.
 In recent years, she explors the legal challenges posed by innovative technologies such as AI and the potential of AI-based legal research.
 A related book is “Legal Innovation”(Kobundo, 2022), co-edited with Felix Steffek.
 Area Editor of the international journal, “Data & Policy” (Cambridge University Press).

-Yuya Ishihara Assistant Professor, Graduate School of Law, Hitotsubashi University / Xspear Consulting, Inc. Senior Manager
+Yuya Ishihara Assistant Professor, Hitotsubashi Institute for Advanced Study, Hitotsubashi University / Xspear Consulting, Inc. Senior Manager

-Yuya Ishihara Assistant Professor, Graduate School of Law, Hitotsubashi University / Xspear Consulting, Inc. Senior Manager
+Yuya Ishihara Assistant Professor, Hitotsubashi Institute for Advanced Study, Hitotsubashi University / Xspear Consulting, Inc. Senior Manager

 Yuya Ishihara is a project lecturer at Hitotsubashi University and a technological consultant at Xspear Consulting, Inc. After graduating master’s degree from Graduate School of Information Science and Technology, The University of Tokyo, he worked as a quantitative trader and then as a machine learning engineer at a venture company.
 Currently he is researching Law and AI field and interested in how the justice will be affected by technology.